outobecca/botanical-colabs/QUICKSTART.md

 Get started with Botanical Sciences Colab Notebooks in 5 minutes!

+## 🌍 Multilingual Support

+The plant card generator now supports **9 languages** for Wikipedia summaries and AI-generated content!

+**Supported languages:**
+- �🇧 English • �🇫🇮 Finnish • 🇸🇪 Swedish • 🇩🇪 German • 🇫🇷 French
+- 🇪🇸 Spanish • 🇮🇹 Italian • 🇯🇵 Japanese • 🇨🇳 Chinese

+Simply select your preferred language in the notebook, and Wikipedia summaries and AI descriptions will be generated in that language!

+---

 ## 🚀 For First-Time Users

 ### Option 1: Try in Google Colab (Recommended)